pinussilvestrus/dmn-prototypes/README.md

 ## Contribution

-Every demo goes into the `packages` sub directory.
+Every demo goes into the `packages` sub-directory.
 It has to include a `npm run build` task resulting in an `index.html` to serve the Demo in the end.

 Check out the [example demo](./packages/example) for guidance.